amirhnajafiz/file-access-patterns/TRACEPOINTS.md

 # Tracepoints

-FLAP core uses the following tracepoints in its logic.
-Only cgroup tracers don't need child process tracing tracepoints.
+FLAP relies on the following tracepoints.
+Among them, only the cgroup tracers do not require child-process tracing tracepoints.

 ## I/O Operation Syscalls